grafana/tutorial-environment/README.md

 - In the top right corner, click the drop down on the **Run Query** button, and select "5s" to have Grafana run your query every 5 seconds.

 PromQL is a powerful query language that lets you apply transformations to your queries.
-Try the `rate` and `sum` functions:
+Since `tns_request_duration_seconds_count` is a _counter_, it will only increase.
+For something more interesting, try the `rate` and `sum` functions:

 - Add the `rate` function to your query to visualize the rate of requests per second: